 Practice Your Passion

 Most people can talk all day about the things they are passionate about.
-So why not use this superpower to boost your Spanish.
+So why not use this superpower to boost your Spanish?
 Find an online forum or group of people that meet to discuss the topic that you’re interested in.
 It might be difficult at first to keep up a conversation, but in time you’ll get to know the lingo.
-The great thing is that you’ll be less likely to get bored as you’re discussing your favourite topic.
+The great thing is that you’ll be less likely to get bored as you’re discussing your favorite topic.

 Check Reddit for ideas.
 Reddit is a community of communities.
 There are plenty of communities of people conversing in their native languages on every conceivable niche.
 Check out

 Tips on How To Learn Spanish

 - Find a teacher on iTalki who knows something about your interests and passions.
-This is a great way to not only speak about the things you are interested in but have someone correct your grammar and pronunciation.
+This is a great way to not only speak about the things you are interested in but also have someone correct your grammar and pronunciation.
 There are almost 2000 teachers who speak Spanish on the platform the last time I checked.

 - Use one of the many apps for phones that have helped accelerate learning in the last few years.
 These powerful language learning tools are great for using downtime (flights, queues, commutes) for learning.
 Duolingo is a very popular language learning app and it’s easy to see why.
-Created by an ex-Googler, Duolingo is colourful, easy to use, and hits all the right emotions with rewards and gamification built into the platform.
+Created by an ex-Googler, Duolingo is colorful, easy to use, and hits all the right emotions with rewards and gamification built into the platform.
 Babbel, Mondly, and Busuu are other options.

 - Listen to Michel Thomas Spanish – I used this for a while and while I’ll admit that it’s effective, I do think that it’s limited in scope and should not be used as the only method.
 Thomas had particular methods for teaching languages that you won’t find anywhere else.
 It won’t work for everyone but it’s another channel worth exploring.
 It might work well for you.